cheshire137/page_colourizer/README.md

 - Allow you to pick a color and the extension grabs a palette that uses that color.

-- Add a Colour Frenzy option that will colorize every page automatically, as soon as it loads.

 ## Credits

 This is built using the [ColourLovers API](http://www.colourlovers.com/api) and [jQuery](http://jquery.com/).